Malvoria123/User-Interaction-Logging-System/README.md

 🧩 This is how I did this project:\
 **> Frontend Setup**
-1. Create HTML pages with clickable elements.
+1. Create HTML pages with clickable elements and forms.
-2. Add scripts that listens for user clicks and sends logs to backend.
+2. Add scripts that listens for user clicks and submissions and sends logs to backend.

 **> Backend Setup**